core-c/LEDE_17.01.4.FPU_EMULATION/README.md

   ubootprompt>cp.b $fileaddr 0x9f000000 $filesize;
   ubootprompt>erase 0x9f040000 +10000;
 ```
+> After flashing a new u-boot, also allocate the u-boot-env.
 > You need to reboot your Yún.

 Upgrading the bootloader is not part of a firmware flash.